 Bellow and the Culinary Arts

-Here again we feel Bellow’s appreciation of quality but his despise for rudeness of elitist esthetes.
+Here again, we feel Bellow’s appreciation of quality but his despise for the rudeness of elitist esthetes.
 He seems to be claiming that the “feinschmeckery” attitude of the refined is actually uncouth.

 Saul Bellow Interview Photo

 For us Coffee Lovers this stance should be quite familiar.
 Being particular about wine makes one a feinshcmecker, being particular about a certain Cola means that you are a fanatic but being concerned about coffee-well, could go either way or, hopefully, maybe something else altogether.
 We will not be surprised that Bellow has specific tastes in coffee as well: “‘I still do the cooking if Alexandra (his wife-mj) is busy and I prepare (tea and) coffee,’ he continued.
 ‘I’m very particular about both.
 I never use tap water for either because it’s so awful here in Chicago.
 I use bottled water…’ The coffee blend Mr. Bellow prefers is a combination of Colombian and Armenian beans that he buys at a local supermarket and grinds just before brewing them in a filter-lined drip coffee pot.
 ‘Sometimes I make cowboy coffee,’ he said.
 ‘I put the grounds in a saucepan full of water and just let them come to first boil -the first bubble.
 Then I let the whole thing settle.'”

 Coffee, as we saw above, is part of Bellow’s daily life.
 He is particular about his favorite blend and grinds his own beans just before brewing.
 He carefully prepares his cowboy coffee-not letting it boil.
 This image of a man carefully going through this daily ritual appears in Bellow’s 1970 novel, Mr. Sammler’s Planet (Viking Press, 1970).